Rkeesee11/DensePrediction/README.md

 - matplotlib

 ## Usage
-1. Upload a test image.
+1. Upload a test image, name it text_image.jpg
 2. Run the depth estimation model.
 3. Visualize the predicted depth map.

 ## Results
-The model produces a depth map of any image you upload in the correct format of jpg or png based on training.
+The model produces a depth map of any image you upload in the correct format of jpg or png!
+This is not an improvement from our article, but it does replicate it in a way.